Transform your EDI Processes with B2B Integration in the Cloud

 Monitoring of systems and applications are performed using different mechanisms:

 • An external monitoring tool is used to test the availability and the performance of the application from a customer point of view.
-This system also includes a 24/7 alerting mechanism to the mobile device of operator in charge.
-An escalation process is also in place to insure proper handling of issues.
+This system also includes a 24/7 alerting mechanism to the mobile device of the operator in charge.
+An escalation process is also in place to ensure proper handling of issues.

 • An internal monitoring tool is used to test the availability and performance of the different components of the system.
 The Operations Manual provided in annex describes the set of monitored items